owncloud-archive/documentation/developer_manual/general/security.rst

 Introduction
 ------------

-These security guidelines are for core and application developers.
+These security guidelines are for both core and application developers.
+They:

-They give highlights some of the most common security problems and how to prevent them.
+- highlight some of the most common security problems and how to prevent them.
-They also give you some best practices and tips about security for ownCloud development.
+- give you some best practices and tips about security when developing with ownCloud.

-Please review your application, if it contains any of the following security holes.
+Please use them to assess how secure your application is.

 .. note:: **Program defensively**: for instance always check for CSRF or escape strings, even if you do not need it.
-This prevents future problems where you might miss a change that leads to a security hole.
+Doing so prevents future problems where you might miss a change that leads to a security hole.

 .. note:: All application Framework security features depend on the call of the controller through :php:meth:`OCA\\AppFramework\\App::main`.
-If the controller method is executed directly, no security checks are being performed!
+If the controller method executes directly, security checks are not performed!

 General
 -------